Harshit004/netflix-clo/README.md

 -Netflix-Clone-
-I have used the reference of the original website of netflix and cloned its UI/UX.
+I have used the reference of the website of netflix and cloned its UI/UX.